mzy2240/ESA/docs/joss/paper.md

 thus minimizing the effects of GMDs on the power grid.
-- ESA is used by an ongoing research project entitled "Real Time Monitoring Applications for the Power Grid under Geomagnetic Disturbances (GMD)", where recently, a real-world GMD monitoring system consisting of six magnetometers was deployed in Texas.
+- ESA is used by an ongoing research project entitled "Real Time Monitoring Applications for the Power Grid under Geomagnetic Disturbances (GMD)," where recently, a real-world GMD monitoring system consisting of six magnetometers was deployed in Texas.
 The resulting magnetic field measurements are coupled with ground conductivity models to calculate real-time electric fields.
 These can then be fed to a grid